 Each Kindness.
 New girl, Maya, finds herself alone at school.
 Her obvious poverty sets her apart and the other children reject her overtures of friendship.
 Another girl, Chloe, narrates the action and the way the other children reject Maya, including her own admission, “She’s not my friend.”
 One day, their teacher drops a stone into a bowl of water to demonstrate how powerful the ripples from a single act of kindness can be.
 “Even small things count,” she says.
 Chloe decides that the next day she will be kind to Maya, but Maya never returns to school and Chloe doesn’t get her chance.
 This book could so easily sink into the depressing and didactic, but Woodson’s beautiful text elevates the story into a moving reminder to show kindness every chance we get.

-Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909.
+Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet.
 Clara comes to NYC dirt poor but full of grit.
 She works a miserable, backbreaking job at a garment factory.
 An extraordinary individual, she taught herself to read and led the largest walkout of women workers in U.S. History, despite being beaten and jailed for participating in labor strikes.
 Melissa Sweet’s books and illustrations just keep getting better and better and she tells a valuable story of the history of women workers and the importance of fair labor practices, which still resonates today.